National University of Health Sciences

 American Nutrition Association (Hashimoto’s and Maternal Health Courses)

-Academy of Nutrition and Dietetics (Diabetes Course CE credits)
+Academy of Nutrition and Dietetics (Diabetes and Infertility Course CE credits)

-The Commission on Dietetic Registration, the credentialing agency for the Academy of Nutrition and Dietetics approves the Kharrazian Institute’s Diabetes course for 12 CPEU’s (for RD, RDN, DTR, NDTR)
+The Commission on Dietetic Registration, the credentialing agency for the Academy of Nutrition and Dietetics approves the Kharrazian Institute’s Diabetes course and Infertility Course for 12 CPEU’s (for RD, RDN, DTR, NDTR)

 State License Continuing Education Hours